THE PHILIPPINES

 Apply for ACR I-Card This is mandatory for all foreigners staying beyond 59 days and is required for license processing.

-Apply for Student Permit at LTO Submit your ACR, visa, medical certificate, and Theoretical Driving Course certificate to the LTO.
+Apply for Student Permit at LTO Submit your ACR I-Card, valid visa, medical certificate, and Theoretical Driving Course certificate to the LTO.

-Take the Practical Driving Course (PDC) Once your student permit is issued, you’re eligible to complete the 8-hour Practical Driving Course at any LTO-accredited driving school.
-This is hands-on instruction using either a car or motorcycle, depending on which type of license you’re applying for.
-After completion, you'll receive a PDC certificate — required when applying for your non-professional license in Phase 3.
+Take the Practical Driving Course (PDC) Once your student permit is issued, you may complete the 8-hour Practical Driving Course at any LTO-accredited driving school.
+This is hands-on instruction using either a car or motorcycle.
+A PDC certificate is required when applying for a non-professional license.

-✅ Drive with supervision You may legally drive when the student's license is issued, but must be accompanied by a person who holds a non-professional or professional license.
+✅ Drive with supervision You may legally drive once your student permit is issued, but you must be accompanied by a person holding a non-professional or professional license.

 After completing the 30-day waiting period from the date your student permit was issued, you become eligible to apply for a non-professional driver’s license.
 This final phase involves taking the written and practical exams and submitting all required documentation.
-Once approved, you’ll receive your Philippine driver’s license — typically valid for up to five years on first issuance, and up to ten years upon renewal if you maintain a clean driving record.
+Once approved, you’ll receive your Philippine driver’s license — valid for five years on first issuance.
+If you maintain a clean driving record with no violations during that period, the license is extended to ten years at renewal.

 What You Can Do Notes